flox/flox/crates/flox/doc/flox-develop.md

 # DESCRIPTION

-Launch sub-shell configured for development environment using the `flox.toml` or Nix expression file as found in the current directory.
+Launch sub-shell configured for development environment using the `flox.nix` or Nix expression file as found in the current directory.

 # OPTIONS